SAP/ui5-tooling/docs/updates/migrate-v4.md

 For projects defining the latest **Specification Versions 4.0 and higher**, some changes apply:

-* **Breaking Change:** Remove bundle option `usePredefineCalls`.
+* **Breaking Change:** Remove the bundle option `usePredefineCalls`.
 UI5 CLI v4.0.0 and above will always use `sap.ui.predefine` calls in bundles, making this option obsolete.
 See [Configuration](../pages/Configuration.md#properties) for details.

 * **Breaking Change:** New option `async` for `builder.bundles.bundleDefinition.section`.
 Only applicable if mode = “require”.
 Default value `true`.
 See [Configuration: `bundleDefinition.section`](../pages/Configuration.md#properties) for details.